jamessimone/james-coding-blog/posts/intro.md

 ### How we did it

 How did we get such a drastic reduction in test time?
-We found all the instances where statements like:
+We found all the instances where DML statements like:

 ```java
 insert newAccounts;